JAlcocerT/JAlcocerT/content/blog/py-z-vacations.md

 date: 2025-10-23
 draft: false
 tags: ["Dev","AI"]
-description: "Python App to explore vacation destination.
+description: "Python App to explore vacAItion destination.
 LLMs ❤️ Data.
 While exploring Agents."
 url: 'vacation-planner-python'
-#isPinned: false
 ---

 *Where to go.
 When to go.
 Can I go?*